DominicMarkNg/dominicng.github.io/docs/Probability/Discrete Random Variables.md

 ## Bernoulli and Binomial Distributions

 These are classic examples of discrete random variables.
-A Bernoulli distribution models a single trial (success/failure), whereas a binomial distribution extends this to $ n $ independent trials.
+A Bernoulli distribution models a single trial (success/failure), whereas a binomial distribution extends this to $n$ independent trials.

 ### Bernoulli Distribution

-A Bernoulli distribution models a single trial of a random experiment that results in a success with probability $ p $ or failure with probability $ 1-p $.
+A Bernoulli distribution models a single trial of a random experiment that results in a success with probability $p$ or failure with probability $1-p$.

 #### Definition and PMF
-The probability mass function (PMF) of a Bernoulli distribution $ X $ is defined as:
+The probability mass function (PMF) of a Bernoulli distribution $X$ is defined as:

 $$
 p_X(x) =